 So you are thinking of connecting with your brand story.
 Everyone loves a great story, and the greatest brands in the world know how to tap into that and connect with us on an intimate level.
 Commercials that make you cry, laugh, or feel some other emotion is proof of that.
 So how do you transform your story into your brand story?

 Brand storytelling is the reason why your company and how your products and services came to be.
 It is the heart of your company and why your team is motivated and excited about coming to work every day.
 Your values, relationships, and web presence are all wrapped up in a nice, neat package so that your customers will know exactly what they’re giving up their time, consideration, and money for.

 it’s your brand story

-A brand story begins with the idea you had to form your company, its products, and/or its services.
-This is your broken world, the place where you noticed there was a need that had to be filled.
+A brand story begins with the idea of why you had to form your company, its products, and/or its services.
+This is the place where you noticed there was a need that had to be filled.
 You stepped up and took action.
-What was it?
+Why was it?

 Your audience, the customer, is the hero of the story.
 This is their journey of discovery.
 You can use your ideal client as a model or you can use real-life testimonials to tell this story.
 It’s completely up to you.